Amy Nicholson: Early life and education

 Nicholson was raised in San Antonio, Texas.
-As a child, she developed her admiration for films after watching "ancient films on TV" with her father and repeatedly watching Home Alone (1990) with her friends, as well as watching films starring Leonardo DiCaprio.
-After graduating from Incarnate Word High School, she attended the University of Oklahoma (OU) and initially enrolled to study psychology.
-During her second semester, Nicholson took classes in film and anthropology; she reflected: "I was always really interested in the way people think about culture."
+As a child, she developed her admiration for films after watching "ancient films on TV" with her father.
+Nicholson repeatedly watched Home Alone (1990) with her friends, along with films that starred Leonardo DiCaprio at the time.
+Her childhood favorite was Teenage Mutant Ninja Turtles (1990).

+After she graduated from Incarnate Word High School, Nicholson attended the University of Oklahoma (OU) and initially enrolled in psychology.
+During her freshman year, Nicholson enrolled in a course called "Films in Context of the Great Depression," taught by Joanna Rapf.
+"I hadn't realized movies were important in that way," Nicholson reflected, "that they were a timeline of history."

+At OU, Nicholson worked at the Bizzell Memorial Library, and used their interlibrary loan service to request lesser-known films that were not available at Blockbuster Video.
+During her senior year, she decided to become a film critic, so she would be in "constant conversation with the culture."
+In 2002, Nicholson graduated with a double major with a B.A. in Film Studies and Anthropology from the University of Oklahoma.

-Nicholson then double majored with a B.A. in Film Studies and Anthropology from the University of Oklahoma, and graduated in 2002.
-After her studies, Nicholson relocated to Los Angeles to intern at the LA Weekly, and wrote freelance theater reviews for the paper for the subsequent nine years.
-She enrolled into the University of Southern California (USC), and graduated with a Masters in Professional Writing in 2008.
+After she graduated, Nicholson relocated to Los Angeles and interned at LA Weekly.
+There, she wrote freelance theater reviews for the paper for nine years.
+She later enrolled in the University of Southern California (USC) and graduated with a Master's in Professional Writing in 2008.

 Career

 Film critic

-After her graduation, Nicholson served as the editor-in-chief of Boxoffice Magazine.
+After she graduated from USC, Nicholson served as the editor-in-chief of Boxoffice Magazine.
 In that capacity, she launched Boxoffice Weekly, an iPad-exclusive e-magazine.
-Meanwhile, she also freelanced for the Los Angeles Times, Movieline, LA CityBeat and IndieWire.
-Furthermore, she served the film editor at Inland Empire Weekly from 2006 to 2010.
+Meanwhile, she also freelanced for the Los Angeles Times, Movieline, LA CityBeat, and IndieWire.
+Furthermore, she served as the film editor at Inland Empire Weekly from 2006 to 2010.

 In July 2013, Nicholson was hired as a full-time film critic for LA Weekly, a position she considered her dream job.
 Her reviews were featured in both the print and online editions, as well as eleven publications owned by Voice Media Group.
 When reflecting on her role as a film critic, she stated, "I judge a film based on what it wanted to do."
 In 2014, Nicholson wrote an essay "Why Renée Zellweger's Face Matters," which was published in LA Weekly.
-Based on the essay, she was the recipient of the Best Online Commentary Award at the 2015 National Arts & Entertainment Journalism Awards.
+Because of her essay, she won the Best Online Commentary Award at the 2015 National Arts & Entertainment Journalism Awards.
 She also won the Best Critic Award in Broadcast or Print for her submitted reviews of American Sniper (2014) and Fifty Shades of Grey and Focus (both released in 2015).

 In January 2016, Nicholson left LA Weekly and became the chief film critic for MTV News.
 Afterwards, she reviewed films and wrote articles that were published in Variety, The Guardian, and The Washington Post.
 In November 2024, Nicholson was hired as the film critic for the Los Angeles Times.

-Nicholson was a member of the international jury of the 75th Berlin International Film Festival that took place in February 2025.
+In February 2025, Nicholson was a member of the international jury of the 75th Berlin International Film Festival.